EB-5 Green Cards for Canadian Citizens

-Since 1993, the EB-5 investor green card has allowed Canadians to invest $500,000.00 to $1 million in a business enterprise in exchange for a green card.
-For new investments in non-rural, non-targeted employment areas (TEA), the required investment $1 million plus the creation of 10 new direct jobs for U.S. workers.
+Since 1993, the EB-5 investor green card has allowed Canadians to invest a significant amount of money in a business enterprise in exchange for a green card.
+For new investments in non-rural, non-targeted employment areas (TEA), the required investment was $1 million plus the creation of 10 new direct jobs for U.S. workers.
 The Canadian citizen is also required to directly oversee the development of the enterprise.

 If the investment was in a rural area, or a TEA, the investment amount was reduced to $500,000.00, plus the creation of 10 indirect jobs for U.S. workers.
 To qualify as a TEA, an area must have an unemployment rate of 150% of the national average or be located in a rural area with fewer than 20,000 people.